maxsnew/grammars-and-semantic-actions/README.md

 ### Unsafe Pragmas
 We make use of the `TERMINATING` pragma in the following locations:

-- `Grammar.Inductive.HLevels` in the definitons of `encode` and `isRetract`.
+- `Grammar.Inductive.HLevels` in the definitions of `encode` and `isRetract`.
 - `Grammar.Inductive.Indexed` in the definitions of `recHomo` and `μ-η'`.

 We use these pragmas because the way in which we roll our own encoding of inductive types is not structurally decreasing on their input.
 Because we have constructed the functors in `Grammar.Inductive.Functor` to be use their arguments strictly positively, we know that the naive recursion used in these definitions does indeed terminate, but not in a manner that satisfies the termination checker.

-Additonally we use a `NO_POSITIVITY_CHECK` pragma in:
+Additionally we use a `NO_POSITIVITY_CHECK` pragma in:
 - `Grammar.Inductive.Indexed`

-This `NO_POSITIVITY_CHECK` is needed because our use of opacity in the connective `⊗` blocks the positivity checker for the definiton of `μ` in `Grammar.Inductive.Indexed`.
-If `⊗` were not opaque, [then this definiton would pass the positivity checker](https://github.com/agda/agda/issues/6970).
+This `NO_POSITIVITY_CHECK` is needed because our use of opacity in the connective `⊗` blocks the positivity checker for the definition of `μ` in `Grammar.Inductive.Indexed`.
+If `⊗` were not opaque, [then this definition would pass the positivity checker](https://github.com/agda/agda/issues/6970).

 ### `-WnoUnsupportedIndexedMatch`

 We frequently suppress a warning introduced when pattern matching on [indexed inductive types](https://agda.readthedocs.io/en/latest/language/cubical.html#indexed-inductive-types) in Cubical Agda.
 Suppressing this warning is harmless, and suppression is even recommended in the linked documentation for most end users of Cubical.

 ### Opacity
-One of the benefits of using `opaque` definitons throughout the codebase is the enforcement of abstraction boundaries between the embedded language and Agda as a host language.
+One of the benefits of using `opaque` definitions throughout the codebase is the enforcement of abstraction boundaries between the embedded language and Agda as a host language.

 The most faithful encoding of `Lambekᴰ` would only break these abstraction boundaries when axiomatizing a language primitive.
 Usage of any language constructs, and proofs about any language constructs would then occur with any explicit `unfolding`.
 This strategy would guarantee that any proofs of equality between linear terms would follow from only from equational reasoning in `Lambekᴰ`.
 That is, there would be no possibility to "accidentally get an equality correct" by leveraging external reasoning available in Agda that isn't available in `Lambekᴰ`.